 - Allowlist-based action permissions

-- Sandbox environments for action testing
+- Sandbox environments for testing actions before production access

 3. Data Access Controls